-Whether you were married 30 years or four months, the property that was acquired or earned during your marriage is marital property and subject to division.
-Property that you brought into the marriage is usually not subject to division, but may be under certain circumstances.
+Whether you were married for thirty years or three months, the property acquired or earned during your marriage is marital property subject to distribution.
+Property that you brought into the marriage is usually not subject to distribution but may be under certain circumstances.
 In North Carolina, our property division law is called the Equitable Distribution Act.
-At The Jonas Law Firm, P.L.L.C., our property division attorney is your ally during these important determinations.
+At The Jonas Law Firm, P.L.L.C., our property division lawyers are your advocates during these important financial determinations.

 The following types of property may be subject to equitable distribution: